isi-ies-group/VIPV-surCO-Server/README.md

 docker build -t echedeyls/vipv-acquisition-server:latest . && docker push echedeyls/vipv-acquisition-server:latest
 ```

-Follow the instructions in the `README_SERVER.md` file to deploy the server in a remote server.
+Follow the instructions in the `README_SERVER.md` file to deploy the image in a remote server.